carbon-language/carbon-lang/docs/design/variadics.md

 `⟬f32, Optional(each T), ⟪i32; ‖each y‖⟫⟭`.
 The `⟬⟭` delimiters make this a
 _pack literal_ rather than a tuple literal.
 Notice one subtle difference: the segments of a pack literal do not contain `...`.
 In effect, every segment of a pack literal acts as a separate loop body.
+As with the tuple literal syntax, the pattern literal pseudo-syntax can also be used in patterns.

 The _shape_ of a pack literal is a tuple of the arities of its segments, so the shape of `⟬f32, Optional(each T), ⟪i32; ‖each y‖⟫⟭` is `(1, ‖each T‖, ‖each y‖)`.
-Other expressions also have shapes.
+Other expressions and patterns also have shapes.
 In particular, the shape of an arity coercion `⟪E; A⟫` is `(A)`, the shape of `each X` is `‖each X‖`, and the shape of an expression that does not contain pack literals, shape coercions, or each-names is 1.
 The arity of an expression is the sum of the elements of its shape.
 See the [appendix](#typing-and-shaping-rules) for the full rules for determining the shape of an expression.

 A pack literal can be _expanded_, which moves its parent AST node inside the pack literal, so long as the parent node is not `...`.
 For example, `...
 Optional(⟬each X, Y⟭)` is equivalent to
 `... ⟬Optional(each X), Optional(Y)⟭`.
-Similarly, an arity coercion can be expanded so long as the parent node is not `...` or ` pack literal.
-See the [appendix](#reduction-rules) for the full rules governing this operation. _Fully expanding_ an expression that does not contain a pack expansion means repeatedly expanding any pack literals and arity coercions within it, until they cannot be expanded any further.
+Similarly, an arity coercion can be expanded so long as the parent node is not `...`, a pattern, or a pack literal.
+See the [appendix](#reduction-rules) for the full rules governing this operation. _Fully expanding_ an expression or pattern that does not contain a pack expansion means repeatedly expanding any pack literals and arity coercions within it, until they cannot be expanded any further.

 The _scalar components_ of a fully-expanded expression `E` are a set, defined as
 follows: